carolinelilyyu/Joydeep-Undergraduate-Research-AI/README.md

 - AI: Artificial intelligence: the computer program
 - GUI: Graphical User Interface
 - Human: User who is using the program
-- Pytorch: A framework used for machine-learning.
-Machine learning is used for character recognition between an X and O. It is an easier version of Tensorflow

 ## Downloads/Links to help
 - **ZeroMQ/ZMQ** - Platform to connect C++ code to Python code